abhiyanbeta/git/README.md

 ### See which repo you are currently in

 `git remote show origin`

+Where origin is the name of the remote.
+May be different in your case.

 ### Check status/changes
 At any time, you can check which files were modified by running: